MicroCT-based imaging of microvasculature within bone and peri-implant tissues

 Abstract

-Our manuscript introduces the first non-destructive approach for 3D-imaging of the vasculature within soft and hard tissues in the vicinity of metal implants in a large animal model.
+Our manuscript introduces the first non-destructive approach for 3D imaging of the vasculature within soft and hard tissues in the vicinity of metal implants in a large animal model.

 Introduction

-In the last decades, X-ray micro-computed tomography (microCT) gained recognition as a non-destructive 3D imaging technique for bone morphology[14].
-Due to the inherently low difference in X-ray absorption levels between vessels and different soft tissues it is not easily feasible to distinguish such structures within the bone.
+In the last decades, X-ray micro-computed tomography (microCT) gained recognition as a non-destructive 3D imaging technique for bone morphology16.
+Due to the inherently low difference in X-ray absorption levels between vessels and different soft tissues, it is not easily feasible to distinguish such structures within the bone.
 To unambiguously detect vasculature within bone it is thus necessary to instill the vessels with either a contrast agent or use a casting method to otherwise fill the blood vessels.
-Currently existing protocols for imaging the vasculature within the bone via vascular replica have drawbacks, like showing disjoint vascular components or completely missing vascular segments[10,15].
-The minor contrast difference between the perfusion agent to generate the replica of the vascular network an the mineralized bone makes it problematic to distinguish bone tissue and vasculature.
-To enable proper visualization and segmentation of vasculature within bone tissue, decalcifying the bone samples has become practically a standard method[2,10].
-Such a decalcification procedure makes simultaneous assessment of bone microstructure and vascular morphology impossible[10].
+Currently, existing protocols for imaging the vasculature within the bone via vascular replica have drawbacks, like showing disjoint vascular components or completely missing vascular segments10,17.
+The minor contrast difference between the perfusion agent used to generate the vascular network replica and the mineralized bone makes it problematic to distinguish bone tissue and vasculature.
+To enable proper visualization and segmentation of vasculature within bone tissue, decalcifying the bone samples has become practically a standard method2,10.
+Such a decalcification procedure makes a simultaneous assessment of bone microstructure and vascular morphology impossible10.
+However in a recent study by Rosenblum et al.18, in a small animal model study without biomedical implants, it was shown that this limitation can be overcome by iterative microCT-imaging (pre- and post-decalcification).

 Intravascular contrast-agent-enhanced microCT has the potential to overcome these issues.
-It has become a method of choice for the evaluation of angiogenesis in bone tissue engineering and remodeling applications[2,4,16].
+It has become a method of choice for the evaluation of angiogenesis in bone tissue engineering and remodeling applications2,5,19.
 Barium sulfate and Microfil have been applied as the two most common contrast agents in studies on the vascularization of bone tissue.
-Only some selected studies[2] managed to show better perfusion and thus visualization when perfusing the vasculature with barium sulfate.
-Previous studies have reported disadvantages associated with barium sulfate suspensions, including higher viscosity, which can sometimes result in incomplete vascular filling and weak or inhomogeneous signal, particularly in higher resolution scans[2].
-These issues may be attributed to particle aggregation, as indicated by various studies[1719].
-Although Microfil has probably been applied in a larger number of vasculature imaging studies than barium sulfate, Microfil was reported to have disadvantages like vascular damage[20] as well as poor or incomplete filling of the vasculature[2,18,19].
+Only some selected studies2 managed to show better perfusion and thus visualization when perfusing the vasculature with barium sulfate.
+Previous studies have reported disadvantages associated with barium sulfate suspensions, including higher viscosity, which can sometimes result in incomplete vascular filling and weak or inhomogeneous signal, particularly in higher resolution scans2.
+These issues may be attributed to particle aggregation, as indicated by various studies2022.
+Although Microfil has probably been applied in a larger number of vasculature imaging studies than barium sulfate, Microfil was reported to have disadvantages like vascular damage23 as well as poor or incomplete filling of the vasculature2,21,22.

-In the study of tumor models[21], assessing and non-destructively imaging tumor vasculature in 3D is a demanding task.
+In the study of tumor models24, assessing and non-destructively imaging tumor vasculature in 3D is a demanding task.
 Due to the intraosseous location, imaging is even more challenging in a bone metastatic disease model.
 Changes in bone and vasculature are of crucial importance for the progression of bone metastatic disease.
 Therefore, simultaneous imaging of bone and vasculature is highly desired, making a decalcification step unfavorable.
-It is thus of a paramount importance to develop an imaging method for the assessment of tumor vasculature in the bone without decalcification, which renders bone microstructure X-ray transparent.
+It is thus of paramount importance to develop an imaging method for the assessment of tumor vasculature in the bone without decalcification, which renders bone microstructure X-ray transparent.
 In this manuscript, we present such a method for visualizing intratumoral vasculature and defects in mineralized bone tissue.

-The craniofacial skeleton, including the mandible, is a frequent location for distraction osteogenesis as well as other forms of bone regeneration and repair, for which vascularization is important[5,22].
-Even though metal implants have revolutionized the treatment of patients with missing teeth or injured joints and bones[23,24], they are problematic for tomographic image acquisition.
+The craniofacial skeleton, including the mandible, is a frequent location for distraction osteogenesis as well as other forms of bone regeneration and repair, for which vascularization is important4,25.
+Even though metal implants have revolutionized the treatment of patients with missing teeth or injured joints and bones26,27, they are problematic for tomographic image acquisition.
 The problem of imaging the vasculature becomes even further compounded in their presence, for example when studying vascularization in a jaw with metal implants.
-Due to their high X-ray absorption, metal implants produce beam hardening, partial volume and low signal artifacts in the resulting tomographic datasets[25].
-Interactions occurring at the tissue-implant interface are widely believed to play a crucial role in the success of implant placement and healing[23,26].
-High resolution tomographic imaging of the tissue-implant interface is complicated due to the aforementioned artifacts from the metal implants.
+Due to their high X-ray absorption, metal implants produce beam hardening, partial volume, and low signal artifacts in the resulting tomographic datasets28.
+Interactions occurring at the tissue-implant interface are widely believed to play a crucial role in the success of implant placement and healing26,29.
+High-resolution tomographic imaging of the tissue-implant interface is complicated due to artifacts from the metal implants in the resulting datasets.
 Imaging with increased acceleration voltage and at small resolutions alleviates these imaging artifacts.
-MicroCT imaging is the only available approach to non-destructively investigate the intact bone-implant interface in both 3D[23] and in proximity to the implant surface (i.e. closer than 100 µm).
-The Göttingen Minipig is widely recognized as a valuable large animal model in preclinical dental and orofacial research, mainly because of its anatomical similarities to humans[2729].
-Its bone structure and bone remodeling processes closely resemble those of humans, further enhancing its suitability for such studies, including ours.
+MicroCT imaging is the only available approach to non-destructively investigate the intact bone-implant interface in both 3D26 and in proximity to the implant surface (i.e. closer than 100 μm).

 The present study introduces a technique for high-resolution microCT-based visualization of microvasculature within bone tissue in small and large animal models, both with and without decalcification of the bone.
 Moreover, we show that the polymer-based contrast agent μAngiofil is suitable for simultaneous imaging and subsequent analysis of peri-implant hard and soft tissues as well as their vascularization in the vicinity of metal implants in a large animal model.

-Materials, Methods and Results
+Materials, Methods, and Results

 Animals

-Contrast-enhanced microangioCT of mice using µAngiofil
+Contrast-enhanced microAngioCT of mice using μAngiofil

-The contrast agent µAngiofil (Fumedica AG, Switzerland) was prepared according to the manufacturer’s recommendations.
-The perfusion of the mice was performed as previously described[31,32].
-Heparinized animals were deeply anesthetized, the thorax and the peritoneal cavity were opened with scissors to expose the descending aorta.
+The contrast agent μAngiofil (Fumedica AG, Switzerland) was prepared according to the manufacturer’s recommendations.
+The perfusion of the mice was performed as previously described35,36.
+Heparinized animals were deeply anesthetized with a mixture of fentanyl (0.05 mg/kg), midazolam (5 mg/kg), and medetomidine (0.5 mg/kg).
+The thorax and the peritoneal cavity were opened with scissors to expose the descending aorta.
 The exposed aorta was then cannulated in either antegrade (for the perfusion of the hind limbs) or retrograde direction (for the perfusion of the head and teeth) with a Venflon cannula (26 GA).
-Afterwards, the blood was flushed out with warm PBS solution.
-Several cuts of the liver edge allowed for effusion of the blood and buffer solution.
-Thereafter, the selected part of the body (hind limbs or head and teeth) was perfused with µAngiofil at 1–1.5 ml/min using a syringe pump.
-The perfusion lasted until the organ of interest appeared completely blue[32,33].
+Afterward, the blood was flushed out with a warm PBS solution.
+Several cuts of the liver edge allowed for drainage of the blood and buffer solution.
+Thereafter, the selected part of the body (hind limbs or head and teeth) was perfused with μAngiofil at 1–1.5 ml/min using a syringe pump.
+The perfusion lasted until the organ of interest appeared completely filled with the blue contrast agent36,37.
 In bones, it is not possible to visually monitor this color change, thus perfusion of the neighboring soft tissues serves as an indirect marker of sufficient perfusion within the bone.
 To achieve correct perfusion of the vessels within the bone, we prolonged the perfusion time by instilling at least 2 ml of extra volume of contrast agent after all the superficial tissues of the extremity or head turned blue.
-After µAngiofil polymerization we fixed the samples in 4% paraformaldehyde (PFA) solution at 4° C and stored in PFA until tomographic imaging.
-Samples were then imaged using a SKYSCAN 1172 (Bruker microCT, Kontich, Belgium).
-For imaging, the samples were removed from the PFA solution, wrapped in closed-pore foam and scanned in a custom-made sealed plastic sample holder in wet atmosphere.
-This scan was performed on a SKYSCAN 1172 with an X-ray source acceleration voltage of 49 kV and an X-ray source current of 200 µA.
-Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.05° and 3 projections being averaged for noise reduction.
-Each projection image with a size of 4000 x 2672 pixels was exposed for 985 ms. This resulted in an isometric voxel size of 2.99 µm.
-All scanning and reconstruction parameters for each dataset shown in each figure are given in the Supplementary Materials.
+After μAngiofil polymerization, samples were fixed in a 4 % paraformaldehyde (PFA) solution at 4 °C and stored in PFA until tomographic imaging.
+Samples were then imaged using a SkyScan 1172 (Version F, control software version 1.5 (build 26), Bruker microCT N.V., Kontich, Belgium).
+For imaging, the samples were removed from the PFA solution, wrapped in closed-pore foam, and scanned in a custom-made sealed plastic sample holder under humid conditions.
+Tomographic imaging was performed with an X-ray source acceleration voltage of 49 kV and an X-ray source current of 200 μA.
+Projection images were recorded over a sample rotation of 360°, with one projection acquired at every 0.05°, with 3 projections averaged for noise reduction.
+Each projection image with a size of 4000 x 2672 pixels was exposed for 985 ms. This resulted in datasets with an isotropic voxel size of 2.99 μm.

 Decalcification of the μAngiofil-perfused murine tibia